Skip to Main Content

 We are digitizing materials from the collections on a regular basis.

-You can check to see if a specific folder or item has been digitized by searching the image identifier number (a unique number for each item digitigized).
+Advanced search: You can check to see if a specific folder or item has been digitized by searching the image identifier number (a unique number for each item digitized).
 The formatting of image identifiers is: MS#-SeriesLetter-SubseriesNumber-Box#-Folder#-imagenumber.
-To find images from one folder, for example:
+To find images from MS007 Box 20 Folder 1, you would search:

 There are also digitized photos of Cody projects by Julius Shulman at the Getty.
 See below for how to search these photos.